DFE-Digital/get-into-teaching-app/docs/content.md

 There is a [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) that serves as a good reference on how to standard formatting, such as making something **bold** or *italic*.
 In conjunction with page frontmatter (see below) we can do some extra GiT-specific things in our Markdown, which this section aims to explain.

+**You'll need to check if the page is in markdown or html** as some pages have been coded in html.
+Depending on which it is you need to make sure you're consistent, so for e.g. if you have a section in markdown you can't add a link using html code it needs to also be in markdown.

 ### Headings

 Where possible we should use the `HeadingComponent` to render a heading; especially if it contains a caption.
 For example: